garrandall/popular-music-data/tracks/take-it-easy-mad-lion.md

 No need fi gun, cau' yuh get hurt still
 Think unuh wicked?, Tell dem fi come!
 I have mi fist, mi nuh need not a gun
-Nah guh touch you, if you dont touch mi first
+Nah guh touch you, if you don't touch mi first
 If you touch mi bwoy, you must bite di dust
 Bad bwoy, rude bwoy, fickle face nah skin up
 Decent person, with an evil touch
-I dont bother nobody
+I don't bother nobody
 I tansoback and clutch
-You diss the program bwoy you must get-, Ahh!
+You diss the program bwoy you must get-, Ah!

 Gotta take it easy